purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Linear-Algebra/Numpy-Tips.md

 -----------------------------------
 ### Understanding Axes in NumPy
 In NumPy, the term "axis" refers to the different dimensions of an array.
 Understanding axes is crucial for performing operations like summing, slicing, and reshaping arrays.

+> A shape of `(3, 2, 3)` represents a 3D array.
+The three numbers in the shape tuple indicate the dimensions of the array:
+> -   The first dimension (axis 0) has a size of 3.
+> -   The second dimension (axis 1) has a size of 2.
+> -   The third dimension (axis 2) has a size of 3.

 #### 1D Arrays

 For a 1D array, there is only one axis: